tpfleck/CenterMarker/README.md

 - Choose marker style (plus, x, dot •, asterisk *).
 - Choose when to show the marker: Always, In Combat, or Not in Combat.
 - Adjust feet Y-offset to nudge the marker vertically from center.
+- Enable auto combat logging from the **Cool Stuff** tab if you want `/combatlog` handled automatically in group content.

 ### Notes
 - Settings persist between sessions (`CenterMarkerDB`).
-- If the marker doesn’t appear in combat, ensure “Show when: In Combat” is selected and the addon is enabled.
+- If the marker doesn't appear in combat, ensure "Show when: In Combat" is selected and the addon is enabled.
+- Auto combat logging defaults to on for raids and Mythic+, and can be toggled off in the config.
+Announces when it switches states.